scylladb/scylladb/docs/alternator.md

   25) or size of items (400 KB) or total request size (16 MB).
 ### Scans
 * Scan: As usual, projection expressions only support top-level attributes.
-  Filter expressions (to filter some of the items) partially supported.
+  Filter expressions (to filter some of the items) partially supported:
+  The ScanFilter syntax is supported but FilterExpression is not yet, and only equality operator is supported so far.
   The "Select" options which allows to count items instead of returning them is not yet supported.
 Parallel scan is not yet supported.
 * Query: Same issues as Scan above.
 Additionally, missing support for